pzz93/personal_website/content/authors/admin/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.
 social:
+  # Link to a PDF of your resume/CV.
+  # To use: copy your resume to `static/uploads/resume.pdf`, enable `ai` icons in `params.yaml`,
+  # and uncomment the lines below.
+  - icon: cv
+    icon_pack: ai
+    link: uploads/resume.pdf
   - icon: envelope
     icon_pack: fas
     link: '/#contact'